lostb1t/plexnotify/README.md

 ### Enable notifications in app

-To receive notifications in the plex app goto settings -> notifications and enable "New content added to library" Disable the "All libraries" toggle and just dont select any individual libraries
+To receive notifications in the plex app goto settings -> notifications and enable "New content added to library" Disable the "All libraries" toggle and dont select any individual libraries.
+Ofcourse you can also keep these options enabled if you want.

 ![plot](./app.jpg)